-Learn about predictive and employee scheduling laws in the USA, including federal standards and state/city regulations.
+Learn about predictive employee scheduling laws in the USA, including federal standards and state/city regulations.
 Stay compliant with this 2025 guide.

 Employee scheduling laws are evolving rapidly in the United States, especially with the rise of predictive scheduling mandates in certain states and cities.
 While there is no federal predictive scheduling law yet, various jurisdictions have implemented regulations requiring advance notice of work schedules, rest periods between shifts, and compensation for last-minute changes.
 This guide compiles everything employers need to know to stay compliant and protect employee rights.